camunda/camunda-bpm-examples/spring-boot-starter/example-web/README.md

 }
 ```

-3. You can also put BPMN, CMMN and DMN files in your classpath, they will be automatically deployed and registered within process application.
+3. You can also put BPMN, CMMN and DMN files in your classpath, they will be automatically deployed and registered within a process application.

 >Note: Basic authentication is configured on Spring Boot level, this is NOT Camunda Engine authentication.
 Check [this docs](https://docs.camunda.org/manual/latest/)
 to configure Basic Authentication for Camunda Engine REST API.

 ## Run the application and call the REST API

-You can then build the application by calling `mvn clean install` and then run it with `java -jar` command.
+You can then build the application with `mvn clean install` and then run it with `java -jar` command.

-Then you can access REST API in browser: `http://localhost:8080/rest/engine` (provide login/password: user/password)
+Then you can access REST API in browser: `http://localhost:8080/rest/engine` (provide login/password: user/password).

 Another endpoint to test: `http://localhost:8080/rest/engine/default/process-definition` - this will show you the deployed process definition.